milanaryal/milanaryal.github.io/_posts/2020-06-16-hosting-on-gitlab-with-gitlab-pages.md

 test:
   script:
     - hugo
   except:
     - master

 pages:
   script:
     - hugo
   artifacts:
     paths:
       - public
   only:
     - master
 ```

 The above example expects to put all your HTML files in the `public/` directory.

 #### GitLab Pages examples

-*Example websites hosted by GitLab Pages*
+_Example websites hosted by GitLab Pages_

-Check out the [GitLab Pages official group](https://gitlab.com/pages){: rel="nofollow" } for a list of example projects, where you can explore some good options for Static Site Generators for Ruby, NodeJS and Python environments.
+Check out the [GitLab Pages official group](https://gitlab.com/pages){:rel="nofollow"} for a list of example projects, where you can explore some good options for Static Site Generators for Ruby, NodeJS and Python environments.

 ### Push your website project to GitLab